oicr-gsi/shesmu/README.md

     {
       "url": "http://shesmu-prod:8081,
-      "allow": ".*"
+      "allow": ".*",
+      "prefix": ""
     }

 where `url` is the Shesmu server to copy and `allow` is a regular expression of which actions to copy.
+An optional `prefix` can be applied to the names of all the actions.

 ### Input Definitions
 A _input format_ is the type of data that Shesmu olives process--that is, the